 The silence and the friendly country air embrace you as soon as you arrive; following the twists and turns on the country road, you can feel the tension of travelling begin to ease away as you mellow into the Mugello scenery.
 The walk up to the house is a shady driveway, with their vegetable garden and grapes on the one side and tall trees on the other side.
 Planted on the side of a hillside, you feel as if you have an 360° panorama of the hills and mountains that make up the northern border of Tuscany, called Mugello.

 We loved: the country style decor is comfortable, coordinated & welcoming

 Ideal for: couples, small families or even a larger group who want the entire villa for themselves.

 Your Senses will be Teased

 I opted to sit inside her home instead of the sunny terrace.
-Here I was surrounded by the rich colors of fresh vegetables on the kitchen counter, the perfume of a fresh tomato sauce bubbling on the stove, two super friendly terriers and the warm hospitality of Heidi.
 Her living room is decorated with lots of intriguing objects and gifts from past guests.
 One of the more curious guests items is from an Irish poet who left a few verses in honor of Le Due Volpi, her hospitality and a rare mountain orchid he found in his walks.
 Then there was the map maker who left a personalized trail book complete with photos and casual observations of the nearby paths.
 The vast collection is a testimonial of the many persons who have passed through their doors and have left a piece of themselves behind.